knative/community/VALUES.md

 ---

-We want to make sure every member has a shared understanding of the goals and values we hold as a team:
+We want to make sure every member has a shared understanding of the goals and values we hold as a team:x

 - Optimize for the **overall project**, not your own area or feature